-A wellness blog by the Wellness Team, featuring Marissa Alexander, Dietitian Specialist with the FNHA North Regional team.
+A wellness blog by the Wellness Team, featuring Marissa Alexander, Northern Regional Dietitian with the FNHA North Regional team.

-“Remember that food does not just fuel the body", shares Marissa Alexander, FNHA Dietitian Specialist.
+“Remember that food does not just fuel the body", shares Marissa Alexander, FNHA Community Dietician.
 “It has the power to strengthen your emotional and spiritual self, too.
 That's why treating foods as a powerful medicine is so important.
 Remember to enjoy each bite and allow it to heal and strengthen you."

 This year's Food is Medicine themes are mindful eating, eating together and wellness can be yummy!
 We are extending two challenges out to our own Wellness Team, and to all First Nations people in BC: